 Considering that Con Son is surrounded by the ocean, you won’t have any difficulties eating delicious and fresh seafood here.
 Check out our recommendations on places to eat in Con Dao’s Con Son.
 Don’t forget to bring cash as many places don’t accept credit cards.

 - Quán Ốc Mai Thy is a snail (ốc) restaurant where all of the locals go.
-Sit on the small plastic chairs and enjoy cheap and delicious snails starting at 69,000 VND ($3 USD).
-Pick what you want from their offerings such as clams, sea urchins, mussels, snails, and more and have it cooked any way you’d like.
+Sit on the small plastic chairs and enjoy cheap and delicious snails starting at 69,000 VND ($3.00).
+Pick what you want from their offerings such as clams, sea urchins, mussels, snails, and more, and have it cooked any way you’d like.
 If you order non-snailed items, you will wait a long time for them.
 It’ll be helpful to know Vietnamese here.

 Address: Off of the smaller side street of Trần Huy Liệu and Nguyễn An Ninh